fpjohnston/TECO-64/README.md

 as well as other TECOs.
 TECO-64 was written from scratch to take full advantage of current features of the C language and run-time library.

-### Initializing TECO

-After downloading TECO, type the following to initialize directories and files:

-    make init

-Note that this only needs to be done once per download, not once per build.

 ### Building TECO

 To compile and link TECO, type